kiboschool/course-pm-and-design/src/lessons/ui-design-basics.md

 ## Introduction

-Intro text goes here
+Intro video goes here

 ## **Learning Outcomes**

 After completing this lesson, you will be able to:

-- Learning Outcome 1
+- Understand typography and how its used in UI design
-- Learning Outcome 2
+- Understand color and how its used in UI design
-- Learning Outcome 3
+- Understand the basic principles of UI design and how they help in designing seamless, intuitive and beautiful user interfaces
-- ....
+- Get familiar with Figma and create your first design

 ## Sections